surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-string-substitutions.md

 $string = $ExecutionContext.InvokeCommand.ExpandString($message)
 ```

-The call to `.InvokeCommand.ExpandString` on the current execution context uses the variables in
+The call to `InvokeCommand.ExpandString` on the current execution context uses the variables in
 the current scope for substitution.
 The key thing here is that the `$message` can be defined very
 early before the variables even exist.